 At the moment, citizens of Montenegro are able to stay in European countries within the Schengen Area for up to 90 days without a visa or travel authorization.

-However, this will change in 2021 when the ETIAS visa waiver is implemented.
-By the end of 2021, all Montenegrin nationals will be required to obtain an ETIAS authorization before traveling to any of the Schengen countries for short stays.
+However, this will change by the end of 2022 when the ETIAS visa waiver is implemented.
+By the end of 2022, all Montenegrin nationals will be required to obtain an ETIAS authorization before traveling to any of the Schengen countries for short stays.

 An approved ETIAS from Montenegro is a multiple-entry electronic visa waiver which allows the holder to travel to the Schengen zone for a stay of up to 90 days with each entry, within every 180-day period.

 Montenegro citizens who wish to stay in the Schengen Area for longer periods of time are required to apply for the relevant type of visa from an embassy or consulate of the individual Schengen country the applicant wishes to visit.

 Can I work in Europe with a Montenegrin passport?